Asymmetric Friction in Geometric Locomotion

 \section{Convexity of Finsler metric level sets}

 A key element of our approach is the property that aggregating the individual Finsler-drag terms for the individual pieces of the system produces a system-level Finsler metric, and in particular that the aggregate drag term has convex level sets.
-In this appendix, we show that the unit sub-level set of a Finsler metric is convex, and that this property extends to system-level Finsler metrics.

-First, a Finsler metric is a non-negative and positively homogeneous function $h$ defined on a real vector space $V$: for all $\alpha>0$,
+In this appendix, we prove some key properties of positively homogeneous functions and convex functions that are used for showing these key results.